Email encryption: Setting up and using email encryption

 Most full-featured email clients provide native support for S/MIME secure email (digital signing and message encryption using certificates).
 Other encryption options include PGP and GNU Privacy Guard (GnuPG).
 Free and commercial software (desktop application, webmail and add-ons) are available as well.

 While PGP can protect messages, it can also be hard to use in the correct way.
 Researchers at Carnegie Mellon University published a paper in 1999 showing that most people couldn't figure out how to sign and encrypt messages using the current version of PGP.
 Eight years later, another group of Carnegie Mellon researchers published a follow-up paper saying that, although a newer version of PGP made it easy to decrypt messages, most people still struggled with encrypting and signing messages, finding and verifying other people's public encryption keys, and sharing their own keys.

 Because encryption can be difficult for users, security and compliance managers at companies and government agencies automate the process for employees and executives by using encryption appliances and services that automate encryption.
 Instead of relying on voluntary co-operation, automated encryption, based on defined policies, takes the decision and the process out of the users' hands.
 Emails are routed through a gateway appliance that has been configured to ensure compliance with regulatory and security policies.
 Emails that require it are automatically encrypted and sent.

 If the recipient works at an organization that uses the same encryption gateway appliance, emails are automatically decrypted, making the process transparent to the user.
 Recipients who are not behind an encryption gateway then need to take an extra step, either procuring the public key, or logging into an online portal to retrieve the message.

 Encrypted email providers

 Since 2000, the number of available encrypted email providers has increased significantly.
-Notable providers include: